microsoft/pai/docs/manual/cluster-admin/installation-faqs-and-troubleshooting.md

 ## Installation FAQs

-#### How to include CPU-only worker nodes?

-Currently, the support for CPU-only worker is limited in the installation script.
-If you have both GPU workers and CPU workers, please first set up PAI with GPU workers only.
-After PAI is successfully installed, you can attach CPU workers to it and set up a CPU-only virtual cluster.
-Please refer to [How to add and remove nodes](./how-to-add-and-remove-nodes.md) for details.
-If you only have CPU workers, we haven't had an official installation support yet.
-Please submit an issue for feature request.

 #### Which version of NVIDIA driver should I install?

 First, check out the [NVIDIA site](https://www.nvidia.com/Download/index.aspx) to verify the newest driver version of your GPU card.
 Then, check out [this table](https://docs.nvidia.com/deploy/cuda-compatibility/index.html#binary-compatibility__table-toolkit-driver) to see the CUDA requirement of driver version.